Undergraduate Research Funding

 Undergraduate research has been identified by the Association of American Colleges and Universities as a high-impact practice.
 We promote faculty to engage with students in this evidence-based practice as it has shown to improve student outcomes and increase learning success.

-Faculty from all colleges and disciplines can apply for funding.
-Regardless of the funding opportunity you apply for research projects typically fit under the following broad categories:
+Faculty from all colleges and disciplines are encouraged to apply for funding.
+SEF typically funds projects that fit under the following categories:

 • Research and Artistry: Research/ artistry project meant to contribute to a body of knowledge on a specific topic, intended to serve the academic community, and controlled by the researcher or artist.